NeuralNoble/NeuralNoble.github.io/docs/blog/posts/Activation-functions.md

 Activation functions are what make a neural network more than just a stack of linear equations.
 Without them, no matter how many layers you add, the network collapses into a single linear mapping.

-??? question  " 🤔 Why do we need non-linearity in the first place?"
+!!! info " 🤔 Why do we need non-linearity in the first place?"
      If we keep stacking linear layers , as shown in the animation below , the network still acts like just one big linear layer.
 You can multiply all those weight matrices into one, and the output will still be a straight line.

     The problem is this.
 Sometimes the decision boundary that separates different classes is not a straight line.
 It might be curved, twisted, or broken into multiple pieces.